NicholasLYang/uptointerpretation/content/posts/a-mere-mortals-guide-to-webassembly.md

 which are used in WASM.

-I will occasionally say something like "a 32 bit LEB128 encoded integer", which means that the integer is at MAX 32 bits long.
+I will occasionally say something like "a 32 bit LEB128 encoded integer", which means that the integer is at maximum 32 bits long.

 [^1]: I guess WTF was a little vulgar?